This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

-Status epilepticus is a continuous seizure that lasts longer than normal.
+Status epilepticus is a seizure that lasts longer than 5 minutes.
+It can also be a second seizure before you are fully awake and aware after the first.
+A tonic-clonic (grand mal) seizure is the most common type that leads to status epilepticus.
+This type of seizure causes loss of consciousness and convulsions.
 Status epilepticus is a medical emergency.
 It can cause permanent brain damage or death.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Antiseizure medicine will help control your seizures.
+- Antiepileptic medicine will help control your seizures.

-- Sedatives may been given for immediate control of a seizure.
+- Sedatives may be given for immediate control of a seizure.
 These may be given orally, rectally, or through an IV.

 - Telemetry is continuous monitoring of your heart rhythm.
 Sticky pads placed on your skin connect to an EKG machine that records your heart rhythm.